Posted April 16, 2015

 Second, too much information, or TMI, can pose a threat from social engineering tactics used by phishing campaigns.
-Experts at Trend Micro describe how cybercriminals can collect out-of-office notifications in order to subscribe the senders to spammer’s email lists without their consent, and then use these lists for phishing campaigns.
+Experts at Trend Micro describe how cybercriminals can collect out-of-office notifications in order to subscribe the senders to spammer’s email lists without their consent, and then use these lists for Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. campaigns.

 Conversely, spear phishers may exploit out-of-office replies to assess weaknesses in the target’s security posture by gathering intelligence from contact information provided in autoresponders, such as phone number, job title, supervisor’s name, email address, and even personal mobile number.

 When creating out-of-office messages, try to limit notifications to recipients within the organization only, and for a specific amount of time.
 If external contacts require notifications, then whitelist trusted sources and limit how much information you share.